Find K Closest Elements

 2. Analyze the problem:

-To solve this problem, we can use a binary search to find the index of the closest element to x
+To solve this problem, we can use a binary search to find the index of the closest element to x.
+Then, we can use two pointers to expand the window around the found index and include the k closest elements.

 3. Design an algorithm: Here is the algorithm to solve the problem: